pingidentity/pingdirectory-go-client/configurationapi/docs/ReplicationServerResponse.md

 HasMissingChangesAlertThresholdPercent returns a boolean if a field has been set.

-### GetMeta
+### GetMissingChangesPolicy

-`func (o *ReplicationServerResponse) GetMeta() MetaMeta`
+`func (o *ReplicationServerResponse) GetMissingChangesPolicy() EnumreplicationServerMissingChangesPolicyProp`

-GetMeta returns the Meta field if non-nil, zero value otherwise.
+GetMissingChangesPolicy returns the MissingChangesPolicy field if non-nil, zero value otherwise.

-### GetMetaOk
+### GetMissingChangesPolicyOk

-`func (o *ReplicationServerResponse) GetMetaOk() (*MetaMeta, bool)`
+`func (o *ReplicationServerResponse) GetMissingChangesPolicyOk() (*EnumreplicationServerMissingChangesPolicyProp, bool)`

-GetMetaOk returns a tuple with the Meta field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetMissingChangesPolicyOk returns a tuple with the MissingChangesPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMeta
+### SetMissingChangesPolicy

-`func (o *ReplicationServerResponse) SetMeta(v MetaMeta)`
+`func (o *ReplicationServerResponse) SetMissingChangesPolicy(v EnumreplicationServerMissingChangesPolicyProp)`

-SetMeta sets Meta field to given value.
+SetMissingChangesPolicy sets MissingChangesPolicy field to given value.

-### HasMeta
+### HasMissingChangesPolicy

-`func (o *ReplicationServerResponse) HasMeta() bool`
+`func (o *ReplicationServerResponse) HasMissingChangesPolicy() bool`

-HasMeta returns a boolean if a field has been set.
+HasMissingChangesPolicy returns a boolean if a field has been set.

-### GetUrnpingidentityschemasconfigurationmessages20
+### GetIncludeAllRemoteServersStateInMonitorMessage

-`func (o *ReplicationServerResponse) GetUrnpingidentityschemasconfigurationmessages20() MetaUrnPingidentitySchemasConfigurationMessages20`
+`func (o *ReplicationServerResponse) GetIncludeAllRemoteServersStateInMonitorMessage() bool`

-GetUrnpingidentityschemasconfigurationmessages20 returns the Urnpingidentityschemasconfigurationmessages20 field if non-nil, zero value otherwise.
+GetIncludeAllRemoteServersStateInMonitorMessage returns the IncludeAllRemoteServersStateInMonitorMessage field if non-nil, zero value otherwise.

-### GetUrnpingidentityschemasconfigurationmessages20Ok
+### GetIncludeAllRemoteServersStateInMonitorMessageOk

-`func (o *ReplicationServerResponse) GetUrnpingidentityschemasconfigurationmessages20Ok() (*MetaUrnPingidentitySchemasConfigurationMessages20, bool)`
+`func (o *ReplicationServerResponse) GetIncludeAllRemoteServersStateInMonitorMessageOk() (*bool, bool)`

-GetUrnpingidentityschemasconfigurationmessages20Ok returns a tuple with the Urnpingidentityschemasconfigurationmessages20 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetIncludeAllRemoteServersStateInMonitorMessageOk returns a tuple with the IncludeAllRemoteServersStateInMonitorMessage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUrnpingidentityschemasconfigurationmessages20
+### SetIncludeAllRemoteServersStateInMonitorMessage

-`func (o *ReplicationServerResponse) SetUrnpingidentityschemasconfigurationmessages20(v MetaUrnPingidentitySchemasConfigurationMessages20)`
+`func (o *ReplicationServerResponse) SetIncludeAllRemoteServersStateInMonitorMessage(v bool)`

-SetUrnpingidentityschemasconfigurationmessages20 sets Urnpingidentityschemasconfigurationmessages20 field to given value.
+SetIncludeAllRemoteServersStateInMonitorMessage sets IncludeAllRemoteServersStateInMonitorMessage field to given value.

-### HasUrnpingidentityschemasconfigurationmessages20
+### HasIncludeAllRemoteServersStateInMonitorMessage

-`func (o *ReplicationServerResponse) HasUrnpingidentityschemasconfigurationmessages20() bool`
+`func (o *ReplicationServerResponse) HasIncludeAllRemoteServersStateInMonitorMessage() bool`

-HasUrnpingidentityschemasconfigurationmessages20 returns a boolean if a field has been set.
+HasIncludeAllRemoteServersStateInMonitorMessage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)